What is acupuncture?

 What can acupuncture help with?

 Almost anything.
-I've seen great results when helping people with regulating their nervous systems, addressing chronic muscle tension, assisting with injury or surgery recovery, supporting metabolism and digestion, and investigating and resolving many symptoms that manifest with mental, emotional, and physical stress.
+I've seen great results when helping people with regulating their nervous systems, addressing chronic muscle tension, assisting with injury or surgery recovery, supporting metabolism and digestion, and investigating and resolving many symptoms associated with mental, emotional, and physical stress.
+Acupuncture is also a beautiful tool for self-discovery, as receiving acupuncture promotes a layered awareness of one’s body, mind, and spirit.

 How many treatments will I need?